Status Between 3ANC True Wireless Headphones Review

 On/Off

 These buds have good controls.
-A physical button is on the top of each bud's stem, with touch controls on the stems.
-Unfortunately, you need to hold the bottom of the stem, as pushing the buttons can cause the buds to wiggle out of your ears.
-You must also be quick in double tapping to register this kind of command; otherwise, it'll only register a single tap.
+There's a physical button on top of each bud's stem, and there are also touch-sensitive surfaces on the stems.
+Unfortunately, you need to hold the bottom of the stem when using the controls, as pushing the buttons can cause the buds to wiggle out of your ears.
+You must also be quick in double-tapping to register this kind of command; otherwise, it'll only register a single tap.
 On the upside, there are voice prompts for ANC off or ambient sound off, reaching min or max volume, searching for devices, and powering on and off the device.
 There are also chimes for turning ANC or ambient sound on and beeps when playing and pausing audio.
 However, there aren't any track-skipping tones.

 Physical button (on either bud):